denten/denten.github.io/_includes/CV/04-publications.md

 **Book Reviews**:

-1. Tenen, Dennis.
-“What Is?
+1. “What Is?
 Nine Epistemological Essays by Johanna Drucker.”
    *Design and Culture*.
 Accepted 11/14.
+1. “Writing Technology (*The Circle* by David Eggers and *Mad About a Boy* by Bridget Jones).” *Public Books* (2014).
 1. "History and Poetics of Intertextuality by Marko Juvan." *The Slavic and East European Journal 56.2* (2012): 309.
 1. "Vokzal, Garazh, Angar: Vladimir Nabokov I Poetika Russkogo Urbanizma by